Mercury13/unicodia/README.md

 ## Language policy
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.
 Every _lingua franca_ (English, Russian, French) in its international form.
 Make examples as patriotic as possible for language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
 And English if the same phenomenon exists in English language.
 Apostrophe is U+2019.

+Is **Old** in the front or in the back?
+It depends.
+1) In Scripts — as convenient.
+In Blocks… 2) Old is the main word (Ancient symbols) → better front.
+3) Auxiliary block (Old Sogdian, Ancient Greek) → no matter, we’ll find it anyway by looking around Greek.
+4) Old is an adjective to something more important (Italic old, Mongolian old, Permic old) → better back.
+It’s just ease of finding a block in the long list of 300 blocks.

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.
 Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.

 **Russian.** Ё is mandatory.
 No grammatical concessions to Ukrainian.